denisraslov/react-spreadsheet-grid/README.md

 ## Resizable columns

 `react-spreadsheet-grid` provides the opportunity to set initial width values for columns, to resize them from the UI and to react on these changes.
-Use relevant `widthValues`, `columnsResize` and `onColumnResize` properties for that purpose.
+Use relevant `columnWidthValues`, `isColumnsResizable` and `onColumnResize` properties for that purpose.

 ## Control by mouse & from keyboard